robn/quiz/README.md

 ### Build OpenZFS

 The configure and install commands are quite involved to get it to properly target the work dir.
-The `quiz-build-zfs` wrapper is there to help with this.
+The `quiz-zfs` wrapper is there to help with this.

 From an OpenZFS checkout:

 ```
 $ ./autogen.sh
-$ ~/quiz/quiz-build-zfs configure --enable-debug --enable-debuginfo # your configure options here
+$ ~/quiz/quiz-zfs configure --enable-debug --enable-debuginfo # your configure options here
-$ make -j5
+$ make -j6
-$ ~/quiz/quiz-build-zfs make install
+$ ~/quiz/quiz-zfs make install
 ```

 ### Run it